Click Here to Shop the Virtual Khan el-Khalili, the Store for Egypt Lovers

 The real exploration of Egypt came with the French invasion under Napoleon.
 Along with his army, he bought along a number of scholars, who conducted surveys throughout Egypt.
 These men were not only Egypt's earliest modern explorers, but were probably more interested in documenting their findings then the next generation of explorers and adventurers, who seem to have put their greatest efforts into the collection, and sell, of Egyptian antiquities.
 It was these predecessors of modern Egyptology that stripped many of Egypt's fine antiquities, carrying them off to European as well as American Museums.
 In fact, the real age of Egyptology did not begin until the key to Egypt's written language was deciphered by Champollion, and not until Maspero and his contemporaries did Egyptology begin to settle into the realm of scholarly work.
 Real Egyptology probably began with Petrie, who's excavation methods were closer to modern methods then any of his predecessors (or contemporaries).

-Howard Carter by John Warren
+Howard Carter Jimmy Dunn writing as John Warren

 It may simply have been the luck of the draw, but no one has probably furthered the interests of Egyptology, and indeed the world's archaeological focus on Egypt more than Howard Carter.
 His discovery of the tomb of Tutankhamun has inspired almost a century of Hollywood movies, books and media attention for this greatest of all living museums we call Egypt.
 While Howard Carter's find of the mostly intact tomb of a pharaoh may have been lucky, it was the result of a dedicated career in Egyptology and the culmination of consistent exploration.
 Howard Carter was born on May 9th, 1874 in the small town of Kensington, London, England.